Taiwan leader heads to Americas; U.S. stops set to irk China | The Japan Times

+BEIJING – An official with President-elect Donald Trump’s transition team said Saturday that neither Trump nor transition officials would be meeting with Taiwanese President Tsai Ing-wen, who stopped in the U.S. during her trip to the Americas.

-BEIJING – The Taiwanese leader’s trip to the Americas starting Saturday will be scrutinized by Beijing for signs that the incoming U.S. president’s team will risk its ire by further engaging with the self-ruled island China considers its territory.
+Still, Tsai’s trip will be scrutinized by Beijing for any signs that Trump’s team will risk its ire by further engaging with the self-ruled island that China considers its territory.

 Speaking to reporters before her departure, Tsai said the visits to Honduras, Nicaragua, Guatemala and El Salvador would “show the international society that Taiwan is a capable and responsible partner for cooperation.”

-She will transit through Houston and San Francisco, stops that will irk Beijing, which has urged Washington to prevent Tsai from landing in the U.S. to “refrain from sending any wrong signal to the Taiwanese independence forces.”
+She transited through Houston, a stop that will irk Beijing, which has urged Washington to prevent Tsai from landing in the U.S. to “refrain from sending any wrong signal to the Taiwanese independence forces.”

 U.S. lawmakers often meet with Taiwanese presidents when they transit through the U.S. — most recently in June, when Tsai met in Miami with Republican Sen. Marco Rubio of Florida.

-“It should not surprise anyone if the incoming president’s advisers who will be working on Asia policy meet with President Tsai,” said Ross Feingold, a Taipei-based senior adviser at D.C.
-International Advisory, a consulting firm whose chief executive has been consulted by the Trump transition team.

-“China might issue its usual statements of displeasure … but it really doesn’t depart from precedent,” Feingold said.
-“A meeting with Trump would be the biggest precedent changer.”
+Trump sounded unaware of the potential trip when he was asked about it on New Year’s Eve.

+“Nobody’s ever mentioned that to me,” he told reporters.
+“I’m not meeting with anybody until after Jan.
+20, because it’s a little bit inappropriate from a protocol standpoint.
+But we’ll see.”

-Regardless, Tsai is likely to keep the U.S. stops low-key to avoid further inflaming tensions with China, which has been angered by Tsai’s refusal to endorse Beijing’s concept that Taiwan and the mainland are part of a single Chinese nation.
+Tsai is likely to keep the U.S. stops low-key to avoid further inflaming tensions with China, which has been angered by her refusal to endorse Beijing’s concept that Taiwan and the mainland are part of a single Chinese nation.

 “I’m confident that both Taiwan and the U.S. want this transit to be low profile,” said Bonnie Glaser, senior adviser for Asia at the Center for Strategic and International Studies.
 “There is nothing to be gained by irritating Beijing.”